 Those dazzling displays of flowers aren't magic.
-They're the result of months and months of growing in right conditions.
-Orchids need time to build up the energy to make those magnificent blooms.
+They're the result of months and months of growing in right environment.
+Orchids need time to build up the energy to create those magnificent blooms.

-Successful growers create special "growing areas", where their plants get what they need for healthy growth, and they're rewarded with big blooms.
+Successful growers create special "growing areas", where their plants get exactly what they need for healthy growth.
+They're reward is big, beatiful blooms.